xqwtxon/Pocketmine-School/docs/htmap/commands.md

 }
 ```

+We dont need to import anything in this method since we're on the main class.

 It will send a message to the command sender when the command sender executes the /example command.

 ```php